skonb/coherence_assent/README.md

       ]
 ```

 Strategy for Twitter, Facebook, Google and Github are included.
 You can also add your own.
-You can add your own strategy:
+You can add your own strategy.
+This is an example of an OAuth 2.0 implementation:

 ```elixir
 defmodule TestProvider do